Splash! All about waterproof fabrics

 Technical fabrics

-Waterproof fabric, or impermeable in French, refers to a water-resistant material.
-This technical specificity can be revealed on three levels: either the material is naturally waterproof thanks to the fibers that compose it, or it is treated with a waterproof coating to become a water-repellent fabric; or finally, the density of its weaving is very high, which gives it particular water resistance.
+The fabric waterproof refers to a material that is resistant to water.
+This technical specificity can manifest in three ways: either the material is naturally waterproof due to the fibers that compose it, or it is treated with a waterproof coating to become water-repellent; or finally, the density of its weave is very high, which gives it a particular resistance to water.

 The subtlety between a waterproof material and a water-repellent fabric?
-Their resistance over time.
-The waterproof fabric will be the most robust: often made from rubber or plastic, its waterproofness is total, unlike water-repellent fabric.
-Generally made of cotton or polyester, a material becomes water-repellent after a durable water-repellent (DWR) treatment applied to its exterior surface.
-Thanks to this finish, water runs off the fabric, without impregnating it.
-However, the hydrophobic powers of water-repellent fabric are not permanent; it is therefore sometimes necessary to reactivate them with a new treatment.
+Their durability over time.
+The waterproof fabric will be the most robust: often made from rubber or plastic, its impermeability is total, unlike the water-repellent fabric.
+Generally made from cotton or polyester, a material becomes water-repellent after a durable water repellent (DWR) treatment is applied to its outer surface.
+Thanks to this finish, water beads off the fabric without soaking in.
+However, the water-repellent properties of the fabric are not permanent; it is sometimes necessary to reactivate them with a new treatment.

-In any case, whether waterproof or water-repellent, waterproof fabric is attractive today with its different aspects (coated cotton, oilcloth, ripstop nylon, polyester outdoor fabric, etc.) and is used in many areas.
-Including that of fashion!
+In any case, whether it is waterproof or water-repellent, the fabric waterproof is now appealing due to its various aspects (coated cotton, oilcloth, Nylon ripstop, outdoor polyester fabric…) and is used in many fields.
+Including fashion!

 Waterproof materials and fashion

-It is to Charles Macintosh, a 19th century Scottish chemist, that we owe the invention of waterproof fabric.
-He filed a patent for his discovery and thus marketed the first waterproof coats under the brand “Mackinstosh” in 1824.
-Since that day, the English have called this waterproof garment…a mackinstosh !
-If we find them in interior decoration (oilcloth tablecloth, cushion cover) or exterior decoration (garden bench, deckchair canvas), waterproof fabrics have also become essential in the field of fashion.
-Through their resistance and hydrophobic characteristics, they are the best allies of fans of outdoor activities (marine navigation, cycling, climbing, trekking, etc.), but not only that!
-They are also available as fashion objects through clothing, bags or small leather goods to wear every day.
-Their plus?
-They protect against dirt and are therefore easy to maintain fabrics: a damp cloth is enough to clean a small stain that might have been lost along the way.
+It is to Charles Macintosh, a Scottish chemist of the 19th century, that we owe the invention of waterproof fabric.
+He filed a patent for his discovery and thus marketed the first waterproof coats under the brand "Mackintosh" in 1824.
+Since that day, the English have called this garment waterproof…a mackintosh!
+While they can be found in interior decoration (oilcloth tablecloths, cushion covers) or outdoor settings (garden benches, deckchair fabric), waterproof fabrics have also become essentials in the fashion industry.
+Due to their durability and hydrophobic characteristics, they are the best allies for outdoor activity enthusiasts (sailing, cycling, climbing, trekking…), but not only!
+They are also available as fashion items through clothing, bags, or small leather goods for everyday use.
+Their advantage?
+They protect against stains and are therefore easy-care fabrics: a damp cloth is enough to clean a small stain that may have gotten lost along the way.

-So, rather waterproof or water-repellent fabric?
-Backpack or tote bag ?
-Shoulder bag or handbag ?
-One thing is certain, you can leave with a light heart, your belongings are well protected.
-It's time to sing in the rain!
+So, are you leaning towards waterproof fabric or water-repellent?
+Backpack or tote?
+Shoulder bag or handheld?
+One thing is for sure, you can set off with a light heart, your belongings are well protected.
+It’s time to sing in the rain!